tinytronix/homeautomation/Hardware/Controllermodul_D/readme.md

 ### Comparison to Controllermodul_B and ESP07 Wifi Module
 This module can be used instead of the raspberry controller or ESP07 Wifi Module.
-It can be connected to any of the sensor actor modules just like the Raspberry Controller or ESP Wifi MOdule.
+It can be connected to any of the sensor actor modules just like the Raspberry Controller or ESP Wifi Module.

+### Arduino installation prerequsites
+Install the athena bootloader in your Arduino IDE (https://github.com/embeddedartistry/athena-bootloader)
+### Arduino settings
+set board: "Arduino Uno"
+set version: "Standard Wiznet w/ Wiznet 5500"